DariusAugustin/my_class_idecdm/README.md

-Modified CLASS code where both dark matter-dark energy interactions and dark matter-baryon interactions were added.
+Modified CLASS code where dark matter-dark energy interactions were added.

 The original readme is added below.